khulnasoft-lab/design.khulnasoft.com/contents/components/file-uploader.md

 ### Behavior

 - Selecting a file uploads the file to the frontend.
+- The upload loading state is indicated by the use of a [spinner](/components/spinner), showing the percent complete.
 - Filename appears once a file is uploaded to the frontend.
 - Submit button appears once a file is uploaded to the frontend.